 Q: What's the deal with Palm Oil?

-A: Palm oil is a contentious ingredient due to the deforestation to grow the product, however for keto it's a rich source of fat for energy.
+A: Palm oil is a contentious ingredient due to the deforestation to grow the product and recent studies linking it to increased health risks.
+However for keto it's a rich source of fat for energy.
 Even Palm Oil farms, while stating they are sustainable, they have still been built on the cleared land removing wildlife habitats.
 Cadbury had to backtrack and remove Palm Oil from their entire suite of products after a huge global condemnation and boycott by consumers.
 Palm Oil chocolate it is still around here in NZ with some manufacturers hiding it by labelling it as vegetable oil in ingredient declarations.

 Carbs by brands

 Q: Which brands are the best for Keto Chocolate?